-Meghan Markle And Prince Harry Are NOT Yet Engaged, Palace Hasn’t Made Official Announcement
+Much Of The Media Is Printing Presumptive Headlines Trying To Be First To Share #Royal Engagement

 While an announcement about Meghan Markle and Prince Harry and an engagement might be coming soon, it has not yet happened.
-The best way to see if anything you read about Meghan Markle, an American actress, and Prince Harry, the fifth in line to the throne is true, is to go to Kensington Palaces’s Twitter account where there is no mention of a Royal engagement as of today.
+The best way to see if anything you read about Meghan Markle, an American actress, and Prince Harry, the fifth in line to the throne is true, is to go to Kensington Palace’s Twitter account, where there is no mention of a Royal engagement as of today.
 Because an engagement between Markle and Prince Harry is allegedly imminent, every news outlet is jockeying for position to be the first to make the announcement, but for right now, Meghan Markle and Prince Harry are just another couple in love.

 Much of the current ado about nothing was triggered when a U.K. betting firm, Ladbrokes, said that they wouldn’t take any more bets about the possible engagement of Meghan Markle and Prince Harry.
-Ladbrokes at one point was taking bets on even the smallest details about the relationship between Markle and Prince Harry, but all bets are off, so to speak, as Meghan Markle and Prince Harry are officially cohabitating, and Meghan Markle has a Royal security detail.
+Ladbrokes at one point was taking bets on even the smallest details about the relationship between Markle and Prince Harry, but all bets are off, so to speak, as Meghan Markle and Prince Harry are officially cohabitating, and Meghan Markle has a royal security detail.

 “Ladbrokes has shut down all betting on any aspect of Kensington Palace’s announcement of the engagement of Prince Harry to the recently-retired Suits actress Meghan Markle.”